Computing the Geometric Intersection Number of Curves

 Although the geometric intersection number of a combinatorial curve of length $\ell$ may be $\Omega(\ell^2)$, it is not clear that the complexity in Theorem~\ref{th:main-result} is optimal.
-In particular, it would be interesting to see if the {\zipper} algorithm of Section~\ref{sec:simple-curves} yields minimally crossing curves even with curves that are not homotopic to simple curves, thus improving Theorem~\ref{th:compute-immersion}.
-This would lead to an algorithm that is faster to find an immersion with the minimal number of crossings than to actually count them!
+In particular, it would be interesting to see if the {\zipper} algorithm of Section~\ref{subsec:unzip} yields minimally crossing curves even with curves that are not homotopic to simple curves, thus improving Theorem~\ref{th:compute-immersion}.
+This would yield a quasi-linear algorithm for computing the geometric intersection number based on the counting of inversions in a permutation~\cite{p-blrw-84}.
 It is also tempting to check whether the {\zipper} algorithm applies to compute the geometric intersection number of two curves rather than a single curve.
-Another intriguing question related to the computation of minimally crossing immersions comes from the fact that they are not unique.
-Given a combinatorial immersion we can construct a continuous realization as described in the proof of Lemma~\ref{lem:geometric-vs-combinatorial}.
+Another intriguing question related to the computation of minimally crossing \immersion{}s comes from the fact that they are not unique.
+Given a combinatorial \immersion{} we can construct a continuous realization as described in the proof of Lemma~\ref{lem:geometric-vs-combinatorial}.
 Say that two realizations are in the \define{same configuration} if there is an ambient isotopy of the surface where they live that brings one realization to the other.
-It was shown by Neumann-Coto~\cite{n-csgs-01} that every minimally crossing immersion is in the configuration of shortest geodesics for some Riemaniann metric $\mu$, but Hass and Scott~\cite{hs-ccgs-99} gave counterexamples to the fact that we could always choose $\mu$ to be hyperbolic. \\ \textit{Is there an algorithm to construct or detect combinatorial immersions that have a realization in the configuration of geodesics for some hyperbolic metric?}\\
+It was shown by Neumann-Coto~\cite{n-csgs-01} that every minimally crossing \immersion{} is in the configuration of shortest geodesics for some Riemaniann metric $\mu$, but Hass and Scott~\cite{hs-ccgs-99} gave counterexamples to the fact that we could always choose $\mu$ to be hyperbolic.
+We conclude with the following open question: \textit{Is there an algorithm to construct or detect combinatorial \immersion{}s that have a realization in the configuration of geodesics for some hyperbolic metric?}